tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 445. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

+### 19-DEC-20
+446. Scorch marks:-  burn marks.

+447. Woing for:-  was selling for.

+448. Restore:-   repair.

+449. Venner:-  A thin layer of plastic or decorative.

+450. Clustering:-  gathering.

 ### 20-DEC-20
-311. Scorch marks:-  burn marks.

-312. Woing for:-  was selling for.

-313. Restore:-   repair.

-314. Venner:-  A thin layer of plastic or decorative.

-315. Clustering:-  gathering.
+451. Defied:-  frustrated;resisted.

+452. Mystical:-  spiritual.

+453. Firm in:-  make your self firm.

+454. Belays:-  fixes a rope.

+455. Ascent:-  climb.

 ### 21-DEC-20
-71. Defied:-  frustrated;resisted.

-72. Mystical:-  spiritual.

-73. Firm in:-  make your self firm.

-74. Belays:-  fixes a rope.

-75. Ascent:-  climb.
+456. Levitation:-  floating in the air without any support.

+457. Fiend:-  devil.

+458. Feline:-  or relating to.

+459. Depravity:-  moral corruption.

+460. Idle chat:-  unnecessary routine conservasition.

 ### 22-DEC-20
-36. Levitation:-  floating in the air without any support.

-37. Fiend:-  devil.

-38. Feline:-  or relating to.

-39. Depravity:-  moral corruption.

-40. Idle chat:-  unnecessary routine conservasition.

-### 2-JAN-21
-41.  draft bck to:-  go back to

-42.  dilated:-  enlarged

-43. a close shave:-  a narrow escape

-44. kept your head:-  stead calm in a difficult situation

-45. acorns:- small brownnuts

-### 4-JAN-21
-46. Burned out:-  destroy by fire.

-47. Boarded up:-  covered with wodden boards.

-48. Middel headed:-  confused.

-49. Lit up:-  became bright with happiness.

-50. Suffused with:-  spred all over her face.

-### 7-JAN-21
-51. pulled:-  arrived

-52. wobby:-  unsteady

-53. glumly:- sadly

-54. tiffin:- snack

-55. squashay:;- crushed

-### 9-Jan-21
-56. flatter:- make happy

-57. self possessed:- calm and confident

-58. bustled:-  entered noisly

-59. birds:-  no birds or very few

-60. clamour:- loud noice

-### 10. disagreeable:-  unpleasent

-62. trickle:-  weak or thin flow of water

-63. parched:-  hot and dry

-64. interminably:-  endless

-65. quench:-  cool

-### 13-Jan-20
-66. Taken their toll on:-  damaged.

-67. Stuck fast:-  shut tight.

-68. Scruples:  feelings that makes you hesitate to do something wrong.

-69. Standing to:-  taking up positions.

-70. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

-### 14-Jan-21
-71. Burned out:-  destroy by fire.

-72. Boarded up:-  covered with wodden boards.

-73. Middel headed:-  confused.

-74. Lit up:-  became bright with happiness.

-75. Suffused with:-  spred all over her face.
+461.  draft bck to:-  go back to

+462.  dilated:-  enlarged

+463. a close shave:-  a narrow escape

+464. kept your head:-  stead calm in a difficult situation

+465. acorns:- small brownnuts

+### 23-DEC-20
+466. Burned out:-  destroy by fire.

+467. Boarded up:-  covered with wodden boards.

+468. Middel headed:-  confused.

+469. Lit up:-  became bright with happiness.

+470. Suffused with:-  spred all over her face.

+### 24-DEC-20
+471. pulled:-  arrived

+472. wobby:-  unsteady

+473. glumly:- sadly

+474. tiffin:- snack

+475. squashay:;- crushed

+### 25-DEC-20
+476. flatter:- make happy

+477. self possessed:- calm and confident

+478. bustled:-  entered noisly

+479. birds:-  no birds or very few

+480. clamour:- loud noice

+### 26-DEC-20

+481. trickle:-  weak or thin flow of water

+482. parched:-  hot and dry

+483. interminably:-  endless

+484. quench:-  cool

+485. Levitation:-  floating in the air without any support.

+### 27-Jan-20
+486. Taken their toll on:-  damaged.

+487. Stuck fast:-  shut tight.

+488. Scruples:  feelings that makes you hesitate to do something wrong.

+489. Standing to:-  taking up positions.

+490. Trenches:-  long deep ditches in the ground where soldiers hide from the enemy.

+### 28-DEC-20
+491. Burned out:-  destroy by fire.

+492. Boarded up:-  covered with wodden boards.

+493. Middel headed:-  confused.

+494. Lit up:-  became bright with happiness.

+495. Suffused with:-  spred all over her face.

+### 29-DEC-20
+496. Prophecy:-  ststement that tells what will happen in the future.

+497. Pensive:- thoughtful.

+498. Stirred:-  move.

+499. Inhabinants:-  people living in the valley; dwellers.

+500. Labour:-  work.

+### 30-DEC-20
+501. Grimace:-  twistead expression (on the face) due to pain.

+502. Glumy:-  sadly/gloomily.

+503. Making his head spin:-  givinh him a headache/making him feel dizzy.

+504. Chutney:-  (here) run over/killed; crushed and ground into chutney.

+505. Paniked:-  wasd very worriedd.

+### 15-JAN-21
+506. Balked:-  (also baulked) was unwilling (to do something).